← All Posts

 Comparing apples to oranges.
 Make sure your year-over-year comparisons align to Walmart's fiscal weeks, not calendar weeks.
 A one-week offset can make growth look like decline (or vice versa).

 Ignoring eCommerce.
 If you only talk about store performance, you're missing a growing share of the business.
 Walmart's online grocery, pickup, and delivery channels are material.
-Always include eComm in your story.
+Always include eComm.

 Being defensive about problems.
 Buyers respect suppliers who own their issues.
-Getting defensive when a metric is questioned — or, worse, making excuses — damages credibility.
-Acknowledge the issue, explain the root cause, and present your plan.
+Getting defensive — or worse, making excuses — damages credibility.
+Acknowledge it, explain the root cause, present the plan.

-Asking for something without data to support it.
+Asking for something without data.
 "We'd like more shelf space" is a wish.
 "Stores with 4 facings sell 35% more units per store than stores with 2 facings — here's the data" is a business case.

 The One-Page Summary